-Figure 4-13-1: PoE Configuration
+Figure 4-14-1: PoE Configuration

-Object Description PoE PSU Status PoE PSU Status shows status of power supply for PoE output.
+Object Description System PoE Admin Mode Allows user to enable or disable PoE function, and it will affects all of PoE port.
+PoE PSU Status PoE PSU Status shows status of power supply for PoE output.
 PoE Temperature Unit 1 Display the current operating temperature of PoE chip unit 1.
 The unit 1 is in charge of PoE Port-1~Port-12 PoE Temperature Unit 2 Display the current operating temperature of PoE chip unit 2.
-The unit 1 is in charge of PoE Port-13~Port-24 Power limit mode Allow to configure power limit mode of Web Smart Device.
-It can choose : Port Priority Deliver PoE power by port priority setting Total Limit.
-Set limit value of the total POE port provided power to the PDs.
+The unit 1 is in charge of PoE Port-13~Port-24 Temperature Threshold Allows user to customize the temperature for reporting to system log if PoE Temperature Unit value was over the Threshold.
+Over Temperature Protection Enable / Disable over temperature protection.
+When the PoE temperature unit 1 / unit2 over 70 degree C then PoE power budget will be changed by 3 segments, for example as following.
+Over 70 Degree C power budget 180 Watts Over 73 Degree C power budget 170 Watts Over 76 Degree C power budget 160 Watts Power limit mode Allow to configure power limit mode of Web Smart Device.
+It can choose : Total Limit.
+Set limit value of the total POE port provided power to the PDs. • Classification : Deliver PoE power according to PD's PoE power level. • Consumption : Supply PoE power by real power consumption.
+PoE Usage Threshold Allows user to customize the PoE Usage Threshold value for reporting to system log if PoE power usage was over the threshold.
 Power Allocation Show the total watts usage of PoE Switch.
 PoE Function Can enable or disable the PoE function.
-Priority Set port priority for the POE power management It can choose the "port priority", value is: Critical High Low High priority is "Critical".
+Priority Set port priority for the POE power management It can choose the " port priority ", value is : Critical ■ High ■ Low High priority is "Critical".
 Device class Class 0 is the default for PDs.
 However, to improve power management at the PSE, the PD may opt to provide a signature for Class 1 to 3.
 The PD is classified based on power.
-The classification of the PD is the maximum power that the PD will draw across all input voltages and operational modes.
+The classification of the PD is the maximum power that the PD will draw across all input voltages and operationa modes.
 A PD shall return Class 0 to 3 in accordance with the maximum power draw as specified by Table 4.1 .
-Current(mA) It shows the PoE device current Amp.
+Current(mA) It shows the PoE device current Amp. •

 Consumption [W] It shows the PoE device current watt.
 Power Limit It can limit the port PoE supply watts.
-Per port maximum value must less 15.4 , total ports values must less than the Power Reservation value.
+Per port maximum value must less 15.4, total ports values must less than the Power Reservation value.
 Once power overload detected, the port will auto shut down and keep on detection mode until PD's power consumption lower than the power limit value.